Newborn Development (0–1 Month): What to Expect

 • Moro (startle) reflex: A sudden noise, movement, or sensation of falling causes the baby to throw their arms and legs outward, then pull them back in.
 This reflex is strongest in the first month and typically fades by 3–4 months.

-• Formula-fed babies usually eat 6–8 times in 24 hours (roughly every 3–4 hours), consuming about 2–3 ounces per feeding in the early weeks, gradually increasing to 4 ounces by the end of the first month.
+Breastfed newborns typically feed 8–12 times in 24 hours (roughly every 2–3 hours), including through the night.
+Formula-fed newborns eat 6–8 times daily, consuming about 2–3 ounces per feeding in the early weeks, gradually increasing to 4 ounces by the end of the first month (AAP, 2022).
+Frequent feeding is necessary because newborns have tiny stomachs and need to eat constantly to grow.

-Newborns sleep a lot — typically 14–17 hours per day — but in short, unpredictable stretches of 2–4 hours.
-They do not yet have a circadian rhythm, so there is no difference between "day" and "night" for them.
 The AAP's safe sleep guidelines recommend placing your baby on their back on a firm, flat surface for every sleep, room-sharing without bed-sharing for at least the first 6 months, and keeping the sleep area free of loose bedding, bumpers, and soft objects.
+For a full guide to newborn sleep, visit our Newborn Sleep page.

 Is This Normal?
 Common Questions About Newborn Development